 5. Write down the worked-out mathematical expressions for the integrals requested in question 5.1.
 Explain their physical meaning.
 Don't worry about actually doing the integrations.
+However, show integrands and limits completely worked out.

-Take the surfaces S_I , S{III} , S{III} , and S{IV} to be one unit length in the z-direction.
+Take the surfaces S_I , S{II} , S{III} , and S{IV} to be one unit length in the z-direction.
 (To figure out the correct direction of the normal vector \vec{n} at a given surface point, note that the control volume in this case is the right half of the region in between two cylinders of radii r_0 and R_0 and of unit length in the z-direction.
 The vector \vec{n} is a unit normal vector sticking out of this control volume.)